 The Federal Employers Liability Act (FELA) protects railroad workers who are injured on the job or suffer occupational illnesses and medical conditions.
 If you are a railroad worker and were injured or became ill due to your work, you could be entitled to financial compensation.
-Our New York injured railroad employee attorneys can help you understand your legal options, including your right to file a FELA claim.
+Our New York railroad injury attorneys can help you understand your legal options, including your right to file a FELA claim.

 Since 1985, Salenger, Sack, Kimmel & Bavaro, LLP has tirelessly fought on behalf of honest, hardworking New Yorkers.
 We believe in standing up for workers’ rights, including railroad employees who risk their safety every day on the job.
-To date, we have secured more than $1 billion in compensation; find out how our FELA attorneys can help you with your claim today.
+To date, we have secured more than $1 billion in compensation; find out how our NYC FELA attorneys can help you with your claim today.

 Common Railroad Accidents & Injuries

 According to the Bureau of Labor Statistics (BLS), railroad workers have some of the highest rates of serious injury and death of all U.S. workers.
 The dangerous nature of the job, combined with the long hours and risk of fatigue, puts countless locomotive engineers, railroad conductors, and trainyard workers at risk every year.